FlowLet: Conditional 3D Brain MRI Synthesis using Wavelet Flow Matching: Proposed method

-\paragraph{FlowLet Framework} FlowLet builds upon the wavelet representation by explicitly modeling generation in the multi-scale frequency domain.
+FlowLet builds upon the wavelet representation by explicitly modeling generation in the multi-scale frequency domain.
 As shown in Figure~\ref{fig:FlowletArchitecture} (left), the transformed 3D MRI volume is factorized into a low-frequency approximation subband (LLL) and seven high-frequency detail subbands (LLH, LHL, ..., HHH).
 The LLL subband captures the dominant anatomical structure, while the remaining components isolate fine-grained, spatially localized details.
 As the signal energy is predominantly concentrated in the LLL subband and total energy is preserved across subbands by Parseval’s theorem, interpolation trajectories in this coarse subspace are inherently smoother, supporting stable learning dynamics and reconstruction~\cite{DBLP:conf/iclr/LipmanCBNL23}.
 At the same time, neural networks can specialize across subbands, enhancing stability and convergence in generative frameworks~\cite{DBLP:conf/nips/HoJA20, DBLP:conf/nips/VahdatKK21}.
-This frequency-based factorization also reduces global variability and overfitting by promoting spatial locality~\cite{DBLP:books/daglib/0098272}, while significantly decreasing memory usage (8x reduction) compared to operating on full-resolution voxel volumes by drastically reducing the size of the feature maps processed by FlowLet.
+This frequency-based factorization also reduces global variability and overfitting by promoting spatial locality~\cite{DBLP:books/daglib/0098272}.
+In practice, this representation allows the generative network to operate jointly over the eight wavelet subbands at reduced spatial resolution, yielding a compact multi-scale parameterization for volumetric synthesis.
+Although this reduces spatial resolution, the transform is invertible and no information is discarded, as the eight subbands jointly encode the original signal.
+In addition, the effect of this representation on low- and high-frequency components is explicitly analyzed in Appendix \ref{sec:lll_only_ablation_appendix} and \ref{sec:high_frequency_wavelet_analysis_appendix}.
+Code is available at \url{https://github.com/sisinflab/FlowLet}.

-\subsection{Flow Matching Formulations}
+\subsubsection{Flow Matching formulations}

 The framework supports multiple flow matching formulations to enable flexible and adaptable modeling, all operating in the wavelet domain, where samples \(x_t\), noise \(x_0\), data \(x_1\), and velocity fields \(v\) (the instantaneous time-derivative \(\partial_t x_t\) along the path) belong to \(\mathbb{R}^{8 \times \frac{D}{2} \times \frac{H}{2} \times \frac{W}{2}}\).
 The data sample \(x_1\) is the wavelet transform \(\mathcal{W}(x_1^{\mathrm{voxel}})\) of an original sample \(x_1^{\mathrm{voxel}} \sim p_{\mathrm{data}}\), and noise \(x_0\) is standard Gaussian in wavelet space.
 FlowLet supports a modular family of FM strategies that define different continuous-time interpolation paths \(x_t\) from noise to data in the wavelet domain.
 Each variant specifies a target velocity field \(v_{\mathrm{target}}(x_t, t)\).
 The model learns a parameterized velocity network \( v_\theta(x_t, t, c) \), conditioned on signal \( c \), by minimizing the MSE loss: {